-On April 21, the House passed H.R.
+In April, the House passed H.R.
 6, the omnibus energy bill, which would add new leak prevention provisions to the UST regulatory program and authorize funding for the remediation of petroleum tank leaks that involve MTBE.
 (These UST provisions are nearly identical to those contained in the conference report for H.R.
 6 in the 108th Congress.)
-Among its provisions, the new H.R.
+Among its provisions, the House-passed version of H.R.
 6 would add tank inspection and operator training requirements, and would require EPA or a state, when determining the portion of cleanup costs to recover from a tank owner, to consider the tank owner's ability to pay for cleanup and still maintain business operations.
 H.R.
 6 would authorize the appropriation of \$200 million from the LUST Trust Fund annually for five years for cleaning up leaks involving MTBE or renewable fuels (e.g., ethanol), and another \$200 million annually for five years for EPA and states to administer the regular leaking petroleum tank cleanup program.
-H.R.
-6 also would provide a retroactive shield from products liability lawsuits to MTBE manufacturers.
-In March, the Senate Environment and Public Works Committee ordered reported S. 606, the Reliable Fuels Act, which would authorize a one-time appropriation of \$200 million from the LUST Trust Fund for responding to releases of MTBE and other fuel ethers (but not ethanol).
-S. 606 includes a products liability safe harbor for renewable fuels, but not for MTBE.
-Both bills would allow EPA and states to use LUST funds to enforce UST leak prevention regulations and would authorize trust fund appropriations for this purpose.
-(For more information, see CRS Report RS21676, The Safe-Harbor Provision for MTBE.
+The House bill also would provide a retroactive shield from products liability lawsuits to MTBE manufacturers.
+The Senate's version of H.R.
+6 would authorize a one-time appropriation of \$200 million from the LUST Trust Fund for responding to releases of MTBE and other fuel ethers (but not ethanol).
+The Senate bill includes a products liability safe harbor for renewable fuels, but not for MTBE.
+Both bills would allow EPA and states to use LUST funds to enforce UST regulations and would authorize LUST Trust Fund appropriations for this purpose.
+(For more information, see CRS Report RL32865, Renewable Fuels and MTBE: A Comparison of Selected Legislative Initiatives.
 See also CRS Report RL32787, MTBE in Gasoline: Clean Air and Drinking Water Issues, and CRS Report RS21201, Leaking Underground Storage Tanks: Program Status and Issues.)